 - Write down specific actions taken to solve a problem

 Typically, a resume’s work history will start with your most recent or current job and work its way down to your oldest position.
 However, you might want to consider using a functional resume format if you don’t have any cannabis experience.
 Using this structure, you place your most significant work experience first, so it doesn’t get buried.
-With your primary qualifications upfront, there’s a better chance that your cannabis resume will make its way to the coveted interview pile.
+With your primary qualifications upfront, there’s a better chance that your cannabis resume will make its way to the coveted interview pile, and you’ll be one step closer to starting one of the many marijuana careers.

 Skills & Education